AS ABAP Release 753, ©Copyright 2019 SAP AG. All rights reserved.ABAP Keyword Documentation → ABAP - Overview → ABAP Programs in AS ABAP →

 The following figure shows the general organization of sessions for ABAP programs and their memory areas up to the internal session level:

-Every application server has access to the standard database of the AS ABAP.
-Each application server has its own shared memory.
-The ABAP runtime environment uses the shared memory for programs, program data, and buffers (for example, in table buffering).
+Every AS Instance has access to the standard database of the AS ABAP.
+Every AS Instance has its own shared memory- The ABAP runtime environment uses the shared memory for programs, program data, and buffers (for example, in table buffering).
 ABAP programs can store shared objects and data clusters in the shared memory.

 The shared memory is frequently used and may therefore become a sparse resource, which can result in bottlenecks when explicitly storing data from ABAP programs.

-Logging on to an application server opens a user session.
+Logging on to an AS Instance opens a user session.
 Logons take place using SAP GUI, the RFC interface, or ICF (including APC).
 A user session is assigned a standalone memory area, the user memory, which can be used as follows in ABAP programs: